-You only need to write annotations on method signatures and fields.
-Annotations within method bodies are inferred for you; for more details, see Section 25.4.
+You only need to write annotations on method signatures, fields, and some type arguments.
+Most annotations within method bodies are inferred for you; for more details, see Section 25.4.

 2.2 Running a checker

 To run a checker plugin, run the compiler javac as usual, but pass the -processor plugin_class command-line option.
 A concrete example (using the Nullness Checker) is: